-The Trump administration and the state of Texas are attacking legal limits meant to protect migrant children from indefinite detention as well as maintain standards at family detention jails on two fronts this week.
+The Trump administration and the state of Texas are attacking legal limits meant to protect migrant children from indefinite detention as well as maintain standards at immigrant family jails on two fronts this week.

 The nearly 20-year-old Flores court agreement requires that children must be held in the “least-restrictive” conditions possible.
-In 2015, a federal court ruled that to uphold the older settlement, children must be released from detention jails within 20 days.
+In 2015, a federal court ruled that to uphold the older settlement, children must be released from family jails within 20 days.
 While President Trump can’t overturn a federal court decision, the administration has the authority to create regulations to replace the court agreement.
 Those regulations, however, must comply with federal legal standards.

 So the Department of Homeland Security (DHS) and the Department of Health and Human Services (HHS) proposed new draft regulations this week that officials claim will essentially nullify Flores while treating migrant children “with dignity, respect and special concern for their particular vulnerability as minors.”

 “If we care about the separation of children from their parents or their caretakers, then we should also care about the prospect of indefinitely detaining children in prisons, which is what this move is intended to do,” said Bob Libal, who is executive director of the Austin-based Grassroots Leadership, an organization that works to oppose for-profit incarceration.
 “This administration has demonstrated that it is willing to do harm to children to uplift its anti-immigrant political ambitions.”